SaifRehman11/Statistical-Methods/README.md

 E[Y] = 1 / Lambda
 Var(Y ) =1/(Lambda^2)

-(a) What is the method of moments estimate for lambda?
+### (a) What is the method of moments estimate for lambda?
 The exponential distribution can be used to model the size of non-zero rainfalls.
 The rainfall dataset which can be found in the file CWdata.Rdata contains 285 non-zero hourly rainfall totals (in mm), measured at a single location.

-a.)

 *E[Y] = 1/λ